teramako/Jagabata.psm/README.md

 > ```powershell
 > Import-Module Jagabata.psm -Prefix Awx
 > ```
-> All commands of Jagabata.psm will be added "Awx" prefix instead of "Ansibl", like `Get-Host` -> `Get-AwxHost`.
+> All commands of Jagabata.psm will be added "Awx" prefix instead of "Ansible", like `Get-Host` -> `Get-AwxHost`.

 ### 3. Get Poersonal Access Token